 - mandatory release - proactive release.

 A similar position is taken in the context of Open Data, as Council endeavours to continue to provide access to open information on its website.
-Council is an advocate of the Government's Open Data initiative data.nsw.gov.au.
+Council is an advocate of the Government's Open Data initiative.